 Music videos are an exciting way to share your music with the world and grow your fanbase.

 It takes some diligence to achieve a finished product, whether you are working with a team of filmmakers or on your own.
-If you stay committed to getting it done and follow through by promoting it as much as you are able to, it will always be worth the time and effort.
-Remember your key items – camera, editing, people and food – and be patient with yourself if you are doing this for the first time.
+Remember there are people out there who can make a music video free of charge, you just need to ask.
+If you stay committed to getting it done and follow through by promoting it as much as you can, it will always be worth the time and effort.
+Remember your key items – camera, editing, people, and food – and be patient with yourself if you are doing this for the first time.